Skip to main content

 It would help if you never used a rear-facing infant safety seat in the front seat of a vehicle equipped with airbags.

 Children under the age of 12 should always ride in the backseat with their seat belts fastened.
+Regardless of age or seating position, all passengers are required to use their seat belts.

 Small children, pregnant women, and older adults who sit in the front seats should be seated as far away from the steering wheel or dashboard.